- This event has passed.

 About Rhonda Vincent

 Rhonda Vincent is a firecracker of talent that powers one of the hottest bands in any genre of music today.
 From humble beginnings in the tiny town of Greentop, Missouri, Rhonda’s musical heritage traces back 5 generations of the Vincent family.
 Her dad would pick her up from school each day, and they would sing and play till dinner.
-After dinner, friends came over, and they would sing and play till bedtime.
-She began her professional music career singing in her family’s band The Sally Mountain Show.
-It was an immediate “on the job training,” as they had a TV show, radio show, and made their first recording when Rhonda was 5 years old.
+After dinner, friends came over and would sing and play till bedtime.
+She began her professional music career singing in her family’s band, The Sally Mountain Show.
+It was an immediate “on-the-job training,” as they had a TV show, and radio show and made their first recording when Rhonda was 5 years old.
 She picked up the mandolin at eight, the fiddle at twelve, and learned a valuable life lesson as a teenager performing with her family at Silver Dollar City in Branson, Missouri.
-While they were playing in the pouring rain to empty seats, and what they thought, no one listening — a week later they received a call from Hal Durham, general manager of the Grand Ole Opry at the time, and who just happened to be listening with his family around the corner.
+While they were playing in the pouring rain to empty seats, and what they thought no one listening — a week later, they received a call from Hal Durham, general manager of the Grand Ole Opry at the time, who just happened to be listening with his family around the corner.
 Mr. Durham loved what he heard and invited the Vincent family to appear on the Opry.

 Rhonda’s life of music evolved into a successful career in bluegrass music; after being discovered by Grand Ole Opry Star “Jim Ed Brown,” and later spending what she calls her musical college years recording for Giant Records; and learning about the music business from Nashville’s best like James Stroud, Jack McFadden, and Stan Barnett.